Diploma of Higher Education - DipHE

 - Study modules that give you a strong foundation for your studies and future career, covering topics including counselling skills, ethics, counselling theory and professional skills and development

-- Focus on developing specialist gestalt counselling skills and knowledge in year 2
+- Focus on developing specialist humanistic counselling skills and knowledge in year 2

 - Apply your knowledge and skills with at least 100 hours of supervised counselling on a placement in the community